Eshaancoding/NeuralNetwork/README.md

 At the end, it would give out the output of the prediction of an image (not trained) and the actual answer.

 WARNING: The Neural Network is slow.
-All I wanted to do is setup the basics of Neural Network.
+All I wanted to do is write the basics of Neural Network.
+I will worry about efficently later.

 Testing the Neural Network Vid: https://www.youtube.com/watch?v=hnMD7hf638U